The Lower Merion Soccer Club is the result of the merger of four small soccer

 The Delco League offered travel team leagues in the fall at Under 10, 12 and 14,

 as well as winter league teams at Under 16 and Under 19.
-A separate travel

 With soccer growing in the 1970's and more and more youth players getting